-This explosion of flavors comes courtesy of DO, Cookie Dough Confections founder Kristen Tomlan's new cookbook, Hello, Cookie Dough.
+This explosion of flavors comes courtesy of DO, Cookie Dough Confections founder Kristen Tomlan's 2019 cookbook, Hello, Cookie Dough.
 It's a cookie dough version of a cupcake, stuffed on the inside with a yummy surprise.

 - 3 cups plus 2 tablespoons heat-treated all-purpose flour